 These criteria are the main measure of deprivation available to schools and the link between these criteria and school underachievement nationally is very strong.
 The academic abilities of our students are above the national average and this is reflected in our results.
 Schools receive Pupil Premium funding to support their eligible pupils and narrow the attainment gap between them and their peers.

-Accessing a full range of enrichment opportunities.
+Provide access to a full range of enrichment opportunities.

 Finally, as a school, we are fully committed to encouraging all pupils from socio-economically disadvantaged backgrounds to apply to attend Churston Ferrers Grammar School.
 Pupil Premium eligibility is taken into account in the School Admission Code.
 Furthermore, the school is committed to encouraging pupil premium eligible pupils from local primary schools to apply to take the entrance examination.